ehmicky/declarative-merge/README.md

 # Use cases

-This was designed for declarative use cases where merging is needed but objects/arrays manipulation in JavaScript is not available.
+`partial-merge` is intended for cases where objects/arrays manipulation in JavaScript is not available.

 For example, a library allowing shared configuration file to be extended.